Ulmus davidiana var. japonica 'Jacan': Cultivation

 'Jacan' has not been widely planted in Canada owing to restrictions imposed by the Canadian government on the movement of elms across the country, which severely limited its potential market.
-The tree was introduced to the UK (see Accessions) and Italy from Canada in the early 1980s, but was never in commerce in either country and thus remains very rare; it is not known to have been introduced to Australasia.
+The tree was introduced to the UK (see Accessions) and Italy from Canada in the early 1980s, but was never in commerce in either country and thus remains very rare.
+It is not known to have been introduced to Australasia.
+It was originally propagated by base-grafting on Siberian elm stock.

 Hybrids

 'Jacan' was crossed with 'Sapporo Autumn Gold' by the Istituto per la Protezione delle Piante, Florence; the selection identified as 'FL441'.
 Although it performed well in trials, being noted for its abundant foliage, 'FL441' was never patented or released to commerce.